Hurricane Idalia path and timeline: When and where meteorologists project the storm will hit Florida

 Maps of Hurricane Idalia's projected path

-As of Monday, meteorologists have forecast a continuous northeastern path for Idalia as it grows from a tropical storm into a major hurricane, passing either near or directly over the westernmost part of Cuba on Monday night before tracking over the Gulf of Mexico toward the west coast of Florida throughout Tuesday and into Wednesday.
+As of Monday, meteorologists have forecast a continuous northeastern path for Idalia as it grows from a tropical storm into a major hurricane, tracking over the Gulf of Mexico toward the west coast of Florida throughout Tuesday and into Wednesday.

 After making landfall along Florida's Gulf Coast, Idalia is expected to continue northeastwards over Florida, Georgia and the Carolinas on Wednesday and Thursday, decreasing in strength as it travels.